Amateur (1994 film)

-Amateur is a 1994 crime comedy drama film written and directed by Hal Hartley and starring Isabelle Huppert, Martin Donovan, Elina Löwensohn, and Damian Young.
-The story revolves around a former nun who becomes embroiled in pornography, violence, and international crime.
+Amateur is a 1994 American independent comedy-drama film written and directed by Hal Hartley and starring Isabelle Huppert, Martin Donovan, Elina Löwensohn, and Damian Young.
+The story revolves around a former nun, now a nymphomaniac (played by Huppert) who becomes embroiled in pornography, violence, and international crime.

 Plot

 Still a virgin after 15 years in a convent, the demure Isabelle earns her living in New York City by writing pornography, which she researches by buying magazines and hiring videos.
 In a café, she befriends Thomas, who has amnesia after falling from a window.
 In another café, an accountant called Edward is befriended by Sofia, who pushed Thomas out of the window because, she says, he introduced her to drugs at the age of 12 and made her into a celebrated porn actress.
 She now wants revenge on Jacques, a crooked businessman for whom both Thomas and Edward worked.
 Learning from Edward that Thomas has data on disk that could destroy Jacques, she steals Jacques' phone number from Edward's address book while he is in the restroom.
 Upon returning, Edward gives her the address of a house upstate where she can hide.
 After contacting Jacques to blackmail him, she meets Edward at Grand Central Terminal, where he mentions that Sofia should not talk about the disks with anyone, since Jacques kills anyone who knows about them.
 Having agreed to meet one of Jacques' men at Grand Central to give him the address to her apartment where the disks are, Sofia urges Edward to come with her to the house upstate, afraid both Edward and she will end up being killed.
 She then leaves the station, only to see Jacques' hit men shoving Edward into a car.
 They take him to an abandoned building to torture him and leave him for dead.